wcarc-on/wcarc-site/minutes/minutes201708.md

 ### Vice President's Report

-The September 18 presenter will be Tyler (VA3DGN) and the subject will be "An Introduction to GitHub".
+The September 18 presenter will be Tyler (VA3DGN) and the subject will be "An Introduction to Git, GitHub and GitLab".
 October will be Dave Conn and the subject will be off-center fed antennas.
 Brian (VE3UU) will be the November speaker.
 The club has a table at the Carp Hamfest.